TheSil/irreducibility_criteria_checker/README.md

 ## Dumas' criterion for Newton polygons
 See section Dumas's criterion in book Polynomials by Prasolov.

-## Checking irreducibility in finite field Fp
+## Checking irreducibility in finite field $F_p$
-Algorithmic approach is used to decompose the polynomial into irreducible factors in finite fields Fp for small primes p.
+Algorithmic approach is used to decompose the polynomial into irreducible factors in finite fields $F_p$ for small primes $p$.
 If the polynomial is irreducible in any of them, or if degrees of irreducible factors are not compatible, irreducibility over integers is implied.

 ## Murty's irreducibility criterion
 See Theorem 1 in http://cms.dm.uba.ar/academico/materias/2docuat2011/teoria_de_numeros/Irreducible.pdf.